 What Is the General Ledger?

 In accounting, there are permanent accounts and temporary accounts that are used to track financial activity.
 All the accounts in the chart of accounts are listed in the general ledger.
 Typical categories in ledger accounts include assets, liabilities, equity, revenues and expenses.
 It is the summation of all the debits and credits recorded by accounting clerks, bookkeepers and accountants.
-The debits and credits in the ledger accounts should be equal when using the double-entry system of accounting.
+The debits and credits in the ledger accounts should be equal when using double entry bookkeeping.

-In accounting software, the general ledger is a part of a database.
-When journal entries are posted to the ledger, the debits and credits can be queried from the database to create financial statements.
-The general ledger stores all the recorded financial activity for a business, and it is among the most important tools accountants have for tracking financial activity and making sure a business is profitable.
+In accounting software, the general ledger is a part of a database and uses double entry bookkeeping.
+When a journal entry is posted to the ledger, the debits and credits can be queried from the database to create financial statements, such as the profit and loss / income statement, cash flow statement and balance sheet.
+This is where all the recorded financial activity for a business is stored, and it is among the most important tools accountants have for tracking financial activity and making sure a business is profitable.

 Why Is a General Ledger Used?

 The general ledger is a mechanism to record relevant transactions and economic events related to a business.
-It is a source of data that can be used to form trial balances and ultimately a myriad of important financial reports.
-Without the general ledger, another system would be needed to house all the transactions that form the basis for financial reports.
-While the process of maintaining the general ledger, posting journal entries and reconciling ledger accounts may be time-consuming and labor intensive, the investment of time and labor is well-worth it.
+It is a source of data that can be used to form trial balances and ultimately a myriad of important financial reports, such as the cash flow statement.
+Without the general ledger, another system would be needed to house all the financial transactions that form the basis for financial reports.
+While the process of maintaining the ledger, posting journal entries and reconciling general ledger accounts may be time-consuming and labor intensive, the investment of time and labor is well-worth it.

 General Ledger Example

-There are a variety of accounting software packages that contain a general ledger.
+There are a variety of accounting systems that contain a general ledger.
 These systems include QuickBooks, Sage, Oracle and Peoplesoft among many others.
-The general ledger is in many ways indistinguishable from the other modules and reporting features in the software package.
+The ledger is in many ways indistinguishable from the other modules and reporting features in the software package.
 However, it is important to remember that the general ledger still exists and the function it plays in the generation of financial statements.

 Posting Entries to the General Ledger

-When posting entries to the general ledger, all journal entries must have equal debits and credits.
+When posting entries to the general ledger accounts, all journal entries must have equal debits and credits.
 This is an important first step in preparing entries for posting.
 In traditional accounting systems, journals are created and posted to subsidiary ledgers.
 The subsidiary ledgers are then posted to a general ledger.
-In accounting software packages, posting to the general ledger is simpler.

 The system takes all journal entries and posts them to the general ledger in a seamless transaction.
 All entries are posted to the ledger, and the system will typically let users query the system for transaction activity.
 The posting process shouldn’t be done unless journal entries have been reviewed and approved according to a company’s internal control structure.
 Otherwise, errors and omissions may occur that may ultimately materially misstate the financial statements.